-Q_LDO1 has 5V nominal output voltage, Q_LDO2 has a hardware programmable output voltage of 3.3V or 2.6V and Q_LDO3 is programmable to 5V or 3.3V (see 2.2.2).
+Q_LDO1 has 5V nominal output voltage, Q_LDO2 has a hardware programmable output voltage of 3.3V or 2.6V and Q_LDO3 is also programmable to 3.3V or 2.6V (see section 2.2.2).
 All three regulators are on all the time, if one regulator is not needed a base load resistor in parallel to the output capacitance for controlled power down is recommended.